11grossmane/child-process-function/README.md

  spawn(func,...args)
 ```

-Why wait for the event loop...spawn will kick off a true child process which executes your function in parallel.
+Why wait for the call stack to empty, when you can kick off a true child process that executes your function in parallel.
 It would be the same as if you had a separate file and used node's child_process.spawn.

 ```javascript
 const spawn = require('spawn-function')